 Hello, today I’m going to talk about Valorant placements and how I perform during Valorant placements boosts and win most of my games for my clients.

-I have written down the 10 most essential tips that will help you win more of your placements, if not all five of them.
+I have written down the 10 most essential tips that will help you win more of your placement matches, if not all five of them.

 Without further ado, let's dive right into the tips.